Frequently Asked Questions

 Jeffrey A. Carmen, Ph.D who is the psychologist (see link) who developed the technique and the technology of pir HEG.[back]
 What are your credentials?

-I have a Masters in Social Work and am licensed as an independent social worker in the state of Iowa, license # 00710.
-I have been doing psychotherapy for over thirty years and have recently been trained in HEG by Jeffrey Carmen who developed this type of HEG treatment.[back]
+I have a Masters in Social Work and am licensed as an independent social worker in the state of Iowa, license # 00710 and a licensed clinical social worker in the state of Hawaii.
+I have been doing psychotherapy for 35 years and have recently been trained in HEG by Jeffrey Carmen who developed this type of HEG treatment.[back]
 How often do I need to do it?

 Generally once a week for twenty sessions or so, but the length of treatment varies a lot.[back]
 Are the changes permanent?